 With Independence Day coming up, many of you will be thinking about how to celebrate this big occasion with your customers.
 An effective email campaign is a great way to reach all of your customers and share your Fourth of July message with them.

-In this guide, we’re sharing five great ideas you can use in your campaigns this year, plus a brand new, free email template.
+In this guide, we’re sharing five great ideas you can use in your campaigns this year, plus a Fourth of July email template.

 Reasons to run a Fourth of July email campaign